— Aftercare Guide

 • Best to remove in the shower with warm water.

-• Gently peel from one edge and pull the film slowly, parallel to your skin (do not yank it straight up).
+• Gently peel from one edge and pull the film slowly, parallel to your skin.
+Do not yank it straight up.

 • If it feels stuck, soak longer and use more water.
-Take your time!
+Take your time.

-After the film comes off (or if you didn’t use second skin)
+Or if you didn't use second skin

-1. Cleaning
+Cleaning

 • Gently wash 1–2 times a day with lukewarm water and mild, fragrance-free soap.

-• Pat dry with a clean paper towel (never rub with a regular towel).
+• Pat dry with a clean paper towel — never rub with a regular towel.

-2. Moisturizing
+Moisturizing

 • Avoid using too much: your tattoo should feel hydrated, not wet.

-3. Clothing & activity
+Clothing & activity

 • Wear loose-fitting clothes to prevent friction.